xenon-middleware/xenon-tutorial/README.md

 After which
 * the [Xenon cli](https://github.com/NLeSC/xenon-cli) has been installed as `~/xenon/xenon-cli/bin/xenon` and added to the PATH env var
-* Docker has been installed with Slurm image pulled
+* Docker has been installed with Slurm, SSH, SFTP and Webdav enabled images.

 ### Test